Keval-R/custom-chart-demo/README.md

 # react-custom-doughnut-chart

-This is custom doughnut chart.
+Custom doughnut chart is dynamic chart component.
-Here is 2 chart.
-First is full doughnut chart when user select any seaction that time half doughnut chart value change & also change bottom dynamic data.
+Here is showing 2 charts.
+First is full doughnut chart when user select any colour section of first chart that time second chart (half doughnut chart)  value change.
+Also same as change dynamic way bottom side data.Here we create this chart component dynamic way using JSON object.
+So here you can change title, colour, text more.
-Also this chart is dynamic create as pass data in component.
-So you can change color,text & more using JSON object.

 ## Image & video

 **Image**:![screenshot-localhost_3000-2023 01 06-16_27_45](https://user-images.githubusercontent.com/108857417/211002967-1eccf892-809c-4da4-98b9-b19583a08feb.png)

 **Video:** https://user-images.githubusercontent.com/108857417/211003095-3dddd797-803f-42e1-87f8-6352b1c5cccf.mp4

-## Custom JSON
+## JSON

+- Here we use JSON which is use show dynamic data & UI in component.
-Here is we use one custom json.
-Also here is you hide some UI seaction if set key value as explian here way.
+- We can hide some UI seaction if set key value as explian here.

-- Key tipData & chartExtraData you pass [ ] (empty array).
+  - Object key tipData & extraChartData value pass as empty array ([]).

-- Key chartOneTipData & chartTwoTipData you pass empty string ("").
+  - Object key firstChartTipData & secondChartTipData value pass as empty string ("").

 ## Installation